Achilles Tendon Surgery and

 Right after surgery, avoid straining with the lower leg/ankle that was just operated on.
 This basically includes undergoing any range of motion activity that would move the foot up or down.
 This shouldn't be too problematic as you will probably be wearing a boot in a locked position (with regard to plantar flexion).

 After your incisions, repaired and/or removed tissue has stopped bleeding; your achilles will probably be tender, swollen, red and hot to the touch - these are all symptoms of inflammation.
 Step 2 of the healing process is inflammation reduction.
 At this point you will be home if you have had arthroscopic surgery, or you may still be in the hospital if you have had open surgery.
 In order to reduce pain, swelling and inflammation your doctor will prescribe an anti-inflammatory drug to be taken during the first week or 2 after your surgery.
-Your surgeon will also recommend a cooling therapy, like R.I.C.E.
+Your surgeon will also recommend a cooling treatment, like R.I.C.E.
 (Rest, Ice, Compression, Elevation).

 Rest at this point is vital to your rehabilitation plan depending on the surgery you have undergone.
 If you have had arthroscopic surgery with minimal internal wounding from your surgeon, you may be encouraged to start movement early or as soon as possible.
 Limited movements of the achilles/lower leg will be required in most cases after the surgery.
 If you have had an invasive open surgery, then you may be encouraged to rest longer at first before starting movement.